 The experimental setup is equipped with a fast detector for time-resolved measurements.
 In usual operation conditions, the bunch length is ~700 ps and the time window between the bunches is 10 ns.
 To increase the time window and shorten the excitation pulse duration, single-bunch operation mode of the ring can be requested.
 In that mode, the bunch length is ~200 ps and time window is 320 ns.

-A whole week (30 shifts) of single-bunch operation will be available to users in the period September 2023 – February 2024.
+A whole week of single-bunch (SB) operation will be available to users in the period March – July 2024.
 If you want to apply for a beamtime in a single-bunch week, you should indicate that clearly in your beamtime proposal.
 In that case, the scientific motivation of your proposal should be based on the use of single-bunch operation.

-It might be possible to arrange single-bunch operation for few hours in some nights between Monday and Tuesday.
+It might also be possible to arrange some SB shifts outside of the SB week if other beamlines at the 1.5 GeV ring agree with it.
 If you are interested in such a possibility, please check the corresponding box under the selection of the photoluminescence end station during the proposal submission in DUO and motivate your need of single-bunch operation in the proposal.
 The availability of this extra single-bunch operation cannot be guaranteed.